jamesm-vt/cs109a_adni/docs/markdown_notebooks/diagnosis_EDA.md

 - Mild Cognitive Impairment or `MCI` or `2`
 - Alzheimer's Disease or `AD` or `3`

 However, some ADNI phases record additional diagnoses (eg. `LMCI` and `EMCI` for early and late mild cognitive impairment) and others only record change in diagnoses relative to the last visit.
-The purpose of this EDA is to try methods for constructing a single response variable with the format above for each visit.
+One goal of this EDA is to try methods for constructing a single response variable with the format above for each visit.